 If set to true the term is set as translatable.

-If set to false the term is case sensitive.
+If set to true the term is case sensitive.

 A description of the term, e.g. when to use it.